RunestoneInteractive/webfundamentals/_sources/Dynamic/prototype2.rst

 Our Second Prototype
 ====================

-In this section I'll include the code for the three javascript files that make up our model, view and controller.
+In this section I'll include the code for the three javascript files that make up our model, view and controller, and we will implement the publish subscribe pattern described in the previous section.

+In this code the shopping view subscribes to the model so that when the model changes the view is "automatically updated"  Specifically the View provides the redrawList method to the view as the method to call when new items are added to or removed from the shopping list.

 Model Code
 ----------

 .. code-block:: javascript

     'use strict';
     class Item {
         constructor(name, quantity, priority, store, section, price) {